Not-Baguette/WS2P/README.md

 </p>

 <sub>Current version: 1.1.1 Beta [UNSTABLE]</sub>
+## Information
+This project is currently halted due to a death.

 ## Features & Usage
 - Firewall any connections during a crisis
 - Some tampering checks